 The Library supports the utilization of Open Educational Resources (OER), and helps faculty choose and provide quality educational content that is more affordable for students.
-Our Program for Affordable Learning Materials (PALM) of the CSU system-wide Affordable Learning Solutions (ALS) initiative supports and honors faculty who are committed to affordable learning, and the Library has also established an Open Access Author Fund for tenured and tenure-track faculty and lecturers who make their articles available via open access.
+Our Affordable Learning Solution(AL$) of the CSU system-wide Affordable Learning Solutions (ALS) initiative supports and honors faculty who are committed to affordable learning, and the Library has also established an Open Access Author Fund for tenured and tenure-track faculty and lecturers who make their articles available via open access.

 The Library Service Desk is located on the 1st floor of Library North.
 Service Desk staff can help you:

 - Check-out or return books, CDs, DVDs, Course Reserve items

 - Pick-up or return items borrowed from other libraries (Interlibrary Loan)